teifip/await-input/README.md

 ### Installation

-This is too trivial to publish to npm.
-Just download `index.js` for your use or copy/paste the code.
+This is too trivial to publish to [npm](https://www.npmjs.com/).
+Just download `index.js` for your use, or copy/paste the code at your convenience.

 ### Usage

 **awaitInput(question, maskInput[, callback])**

 `question` is the string used to prompt the user.
-In most of the cases you will want it to end with a blank, so that the input cursor is nicely placed at one column distance from the prompt.
+In most of the cases you may want it to end with a blank, so that the input cursor is nicely placed at one column distance from the prompt.

-`maskInput` is the boolean that control whether the user input is masked with asterisks or not.
+`maskInput` is the boolean that controls whether the user input is masked with asterisks or not.

 `callback` is the optional callback.
-When specified, it is invoked with the user input as only argument (i.e. never returns an error).
+When specified, it is invoked with the user input as the only argument (i.e. never returns an error).
 When `callback` is not specified a promise is returned.
 The promise is never rejected.